Kaiqb/experiment/training/Module 9/outline.md

 * coding logic for unexpected results or no results found.

 ## Querying your LUIS model
-* obtaining key values and LUIS endpoint to query your moddel.
+* obtaining key values and LUIS endpoint to query your model.
 * adding LUIS connection values into your weather bot code.
 * generating utterance queries that return LUIS model results.